The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

-While the previous intervention designs tend to give a feedback on top of the problematic content, one study evaluates the effect of \textit{removal of misinformation} by hiding or removing a questionable post altogether \citep{saltz_encounters_2021}.
-Similarly but less rigorous is the attempt of \textit{visibility reduction} (12 interventions in 8 publications), e.g., by reducing opacity or size.
-Many intervention designs aim at preventing negative effects on people when confronted with misinformation or educating them to detect those contents themselves, as presented in the previous intervention designs.
-However, this can be extended to specifically preventing the spread of problematic content altogether, for instance via \textit{complicating sharing} (4 interventions in 4 publications).
-This may be implemented, for example, by including an additional confirmation before sharing or by nudging users to assess the accuracy of a content as they share it \citep{jahanbakhsh_exploring_2021}.
+While previous intervention designs tended to provide a verified feedback together with the problematic content, one study evaluates the effect of the \textit{removal of misinformation} by hiding or removing a questionable post altogether \citep{saltz_encounters_2021}.
+Similarly but less rigorous is the attempt of \textit{visibility reduction} ({14} interventions in {10} publications), e.g., by reducing opacity or size. {While we focus on visibility reduction that takes place visually, there are other (often network-based) approaches not covered by our more narrow understanding of user-centered misinformation interventions, as long as a user study demonstrating a direct impact on users is not included.
+For instance, studies reduce the visibility of misinformation in an algorithmic approach by reducing its flow \citep{jackson_learning_2022}.
+Similarly, \citet{epstein_will_2020} examine how layperson crowdsourcing of source credibility may be applied as input to social media ranking algorithms with promising results, leaving the potential for future research to investigate how this approach may be implemented regarding user feedback.} Many intervention designs aim at preventing negative effects on people when confronted with misinformation or educating them to detect those contents themselves, as presented in the previous intervention designs.
+However, this can be extended to specifically preventing the spread of problematic content altogether, for instance, via \textit{complicating sharing} ({5} interventions in {5} publications).
+This may be implemented, for example, by including an additional confirmation before sharing or by nudging users to assess the accuracy of the content as they share it \citep{jahanbakhsh_exploring_2021}.
 These user-centered approaches stand in contrast to network-based approaches to prevent the spread of misinformation through computational techniques as described by \citet{chen_spread_2022}.

+{Many publications used multiple intervention designs, for instance as combinations or comparing interventions of different types against each other \citep{hameleers_separating_2022}.
+For example, showing indicators for misinformation often comes with some sort of highlighting design or a specific visualization (of the indicators). }